Apillon/apillon-services/docs/debug-and-test.md

 To run tests on AWS use `Release change` in the pipeline.

 > Later it could be set, that test runs automatically on push to `test` branch.

+### Running in codebuild (faster in some cases)

+You can also run test by only running the `apillon-run-test` codebuild project.
+In that case, you should make sure that test lambdas are deployed with correct code.
+If not sure, you should run test in pipeline, or you can run CodeBuild project for specific test lambda.
+Benefits of running tests in codebuild is that you don't have to wait for lambda deployment and you can easily override build parameters, for exmaple `RUN_COMMAND` or source branch.

 ### Setup codebuild projects